ern556x45/surfshark-nm-autoinstall-ufw-autocompile/readme.md

 It also has an autocompile script for the Uncomplicated Firewall featuring a setup that will automatically block ports for you and work as a prevention to make sure the connection does not drop leaking your real IP and lcoation.

-As always, contact me here or on Slack @Ernestas Petkevicius (Blonde fella with glasses as opposed to the devops fella) if you spot anything that can be done better.

 **Instructions for using the Autoconfigure UDP / TCP script.**

 Both UDP and TCP follow the same process, so just replace UDP with TCP where neccesary.